SUNY Purchase president to retire amid criticism over handling of anti-Semitism claims

 Campus Reform reported earlier this year about a divestment protest at another SUNY campus: SUNY Buffalo.

-“I want SUNY to leave the companies that support Israel,” said a pro-Palestine demonstrator during the protest, while other students accused the SUNY Buffalo administration of complicity in “genocide.”
+“I want SUNY to leave the companies that support Israel,” a pro-Palestine demonstrator said during the protest, while other students accused the SUNY Buffalo administration of complicity in “genocide.”

 Campus Reform has contacted the SUNY Purchase for comment.
 This article will be updated accordingly.